-Mr President and members of the Tribunal, coming to the third part of India's statement, the UNFCCC treaty regime has put in place a sound legal framework for combating climate change.
+8 Mr President and members of the Tribunal, coming to the third part of India's 9 statement, the UNFCCC treaty regime has put in place a sound legal framework for 10 combating climate change.
 Climate change and its impacts are the foremost challenges facing our world today.
-It is a complex global phenomenon which calls for global responsibility and cooperation, bearing in mind the historic responsibility of developed countries to take the lead.
-The UNFCCC preamble very presciently notes, and I quote, "the largest share of historical and current global emissions of greenhouse gases has originated in developed countries, that per capita emissions in developing countries are still relatively low and that the share of global emissions originating in developing countries will grow to meet their social and development needs".
+It is a complex global phenomenon which calls for 11 12 global responsibility and cooperation, bearing in mind the historic responsibility of 13 developed countries to take the lead.
+The UNFCCC preamble very presciently notes, and I quote, "the largest share of historical and current global emissions of 14 15 greenhouse gases has originated in developed countries, that per capita emissions in developing countries are still relatively low and that the share of global emissions 16 17 originating in developing countries will grow to meet their social and development 18 needs".
+19

-Reports of the Intergovernmental Panel on Climate Change (IPCC) have noted that, from the net historical, cumulative anthropogenic emissions between 1850 and 2019, North America and Europe alone have contributed almost 10 times more to the global cumulative emissions in this period, though they have only about 13 per cent of the global population.
-On the other hand, the contribution of the entire South Asian region is only about 4 per cent, even though the region includes almost 24 per cent of the global population.
+- Reports of the Intergovernmental Panel on Climate Change (IPCC) have noted that, from the net historical, cumulative anthropogenic emissions between 1850 and 2019, North America and Europe alone have contributed almost 10 times more to the global cumulative emissions in this period, though they have only about 13 per cent of the global population.
+On the other hand, the contribution of the entire South Asian region is only about 4 per cent, even though the region includes almost 24 per cent of the global population. - 27

-The UNFCCC and its Paris Agreement provides an elaborate framework, wherein the Conference of Parties and subsidiary bodies meet annually and adopt decisions on obligations of States with respect to climate change in a manner that maintains the delicate balance of different workstreams taken together, which include mitigation, adaptation, means of implementation and support in terms of climate finance, development and transfer of technology and capacity-building.
+The UNFCCC and its Paris Agreement provides an elaborate framework, wherein the Conference of Parties and subsidiary bodies meet annually and adopt decisions

+30 on obligations of States with respect to climate change in a manner that maintains finance, development and transfer of technology and capacity-building.